-The death has occurred in Bellinzona, of M. Stefano Gabuzzi at the age of 88.
-The deceased was a former President of the Liberal Radical Party of the canton of Ticino, and President of the Superior Court of the canton of Ticino; he played an important part in the political sphere of his native canton.
+The death has occurred in Bellinzona, of M. Stefano Gabuzzi at the age of S8.
+The deceased was a former President of the Liberal Radical Party of the canton of Ticino, and President of the Superior Court of the canton of Ticino; he played an important part in the political sphere of his native cantón.
 GRISONS.

-A goods train (Chur-Zurich) collided at the "Ziegelbrücke" station with a stationary engine; one of the officials was killed.
+A goods train (Chur-Zurich) collided at the "Ziegelbrücke" station with a stationary en-gine; one of the officials was killed.
 The damage caused is estimated to exceed 20,000 frs.

 SCHAFFHAUSEN.

-A novel "hunger strike" in which city officials were compelled to forgo their meals, has secured for several hundred unemployed consideration of their alleged grievances.
+A novel "hunger strike" in which city officials were compelled to forgo their meals, has secured for several hundred unemployed consider-ation of their alleged grievances.

-Entering the town hall en masse, the unem ployed stationed themselves in the corridors and on the staircases.
-Here they staged an effective "siege," none of the officials being allowed to out seriously inconveniencing the officials.
+Entering the town hall en masse, the unem by the university of the officials being allowed to be been allowed to be a set of the officials being allowed leave his office.